-Keeping fresh flowers alive and healthy is no easy feat.
-Crisp flowers bring joy to any space, but when they start to wither and wilt, they can have the opposite effect.
+Keeping fresh flowers alive and healthy is easy.
+Crisp flowers bring joy to any space but when they start to wither and wilt they can have the opposite effect.
 Learning how to take proper care of your flowers is essential in order to stop that dreaded drooping and slumping.
-Use these easy tips with your fresh blooms to get more life out of them.
+Follow some easy care tips with your fresh flowers to get a longer life out of them.

 Cut carefully but frequently

 When it comes to trimming the ends of your flower or rose stems, you need to keep a few things in mind…

-First up, the tool you use.
-Ideally, you should use garden shears – these will be nice and sharp and easily able to get through the stem without causing any injuries to self or damage to the flower.
-Kitchen scissors will work OK, but avoid using a knife if possible.
+Firstly look at the scissors you intend to use.
+Ideally you should use garden secateurs – these should be clean and sharp enabling you to cut through the stem without causing any injuries to self or damage to the flower.
+Kitchen scissors will work but avoid using a knife if possible.

-Next, you need to consider how much you are cutting off.
-If there is no visible grime around the bottom of stems, you should cut 2cm.
-Do this on a slight angle so that the stems don’t rest flat on the bottom of the glass and can take up more water.
+Next you need to consider how much you are cutting off.
+If there is no visible grime around the bottom of stems you should cut 2cm.
+Do this on a slight angle so that the stems don’t rest flat on the bottom of the glass and this allows the flowers take up more water.